varabyte/kotter/README.md

 #### Text animation templates

-If you have an animation that you want to share in a bunch of places, you can create a template for it and instantiate instances from the template. `TextAnim.Template` takes exactly the same arguments as the `textAnimOf` method.
+If you have an animation that you want to share in a bunch of places, you can create a template for it and instantiate instances from the template. `TextAnim.Template` takes exactly the same arguments as the `textAnimOf` method:

-This may be useful if you have a single animation that you want to run in many places at the same time but all slightly off from one another.
-For example, if you were processing 10 threads at a time, you may want the spinner for each thread to start spinning whenever its thread activates:

 ```kotlin
 val SPINNER_TEMPATE = TextAnim.Template(listOf("\\", "|", "/", "-"), Duration.ofMillis(250))